bertvandepoel/tabby/README.md

 ## Acknowledgements

-Tabby uses the bubblegum bootstrap theme by hackerthemes.com, licensed under the MIT license.
-Bootstrap 4 includes Font Awesome, which contains files under the CC BY 4.0, SIL OFL and MIT License.
+Tabby uses the bubblegum bootstrap theme by hackerthemes.com, licensed under the MIT license and based on Bootstrap 4.
+This theme includes Font Awesome, which contains files under the CC BY 4.0, SIL OFL and MIT License.